Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Maximum State Estimation Error in the Compromised Sensors

-where $ \boldsymbol{S}[i,i] $ is the element in the $ i $-th row and $ i $-th column of $ \boldsymbol{S} $.
-In addition, since $ \boldsymbol{\mathcal{Z}} $ is a diagonal matrix with positive entities, then its inverse has positive values, hence $ \boldsymbol{S}=\frac{1}{2}\boldsymbol{\mathcal{Z}}^{-1}\succ 0 $. \eqref{disineq} implies that the KL distance is decreasing for $ k>2 $, and hence, the maximum KL distance will occur in $ k=1,2,$ or $3 $ and this proves \eqref{lemma3eq}. \end{proof} Lemma \ref{lemma3} finds the maximum KL distance caused by an impulse attack to a set of sensors.
+\end{proof} Lemma \ref{lemma3} finds the maximum KL divergence caused by an impulse attack to a set of sensors.
 We use the maximum error caused by an impulse attack and maximum KL distance to find the maximum CED caused by an $ \alpha $-feasible attack in the following theorem.
-This theorem essentially quantifies the maximum CED that the attacker can cause without triggering the alarm to a set of sensors. \begin{theorem} The maximum CED caused by an impulse $ \alpha $-feasible attack to a set of sensors $ \mathcal{A}$ is the solution of the following quadratic program with quadratic constraints: where
+This theorem quantifies the maximum CED that the attacker can cause without triggering the alarm to a set of sensors. \begin{theorem} For any value of $\alpha$ chosen by the defender, the maximum CED caused by an impulse $ \alpha $-feasible attack to a set of sensors $ \mathcal{A}$ is the solution of the following quadratic program with quadratic constraints: